Ringway Centre: Architecture

 The building was designed by local architect James Roberts who went on to design the Albany Hotel opposite in 1962 and the Grade II listed Rotunda in 1965.
 The structural elements of the entire building are constructed of in-situ and pre-cast concrete which was innovative at the time as no steel was needed in its construction and it was fire resistant.
 Architectural historian, Andy Foster describes the Ringway Centre as:

 The façade of the building has a blend of thin concrete mullions, bands of windows and relief panels.
 The pre-cast abstract geometric relief panels are similar in form to the works of Ben Nicholson.
 There are projecting sculptural concrete trough uplighters which highlight the relief panels at night.
 In the centre a glazed section bridges Hurst Street on a pair of ribbed splayed concrete piloti, the building was carried over Hurst Street to ensure the continuous sweep of the building along the south side of the road.

+Redevelopment plans

-In July 2016, the building was refused listed status by Historic England which, enables redevelopment to take place by the owner.
+In July 2016, the building was refused listed status by Historic England which enables redevelopment to take place.
 Historic England stated that:

 Historic England also issued a Certificate of Immunity from Listing in March 2022.

+In September 2023, Birmingham City Council's planning committee voted 7 to 6 in favour of allowing the building to be demolished and replaced by three tower blocks of 44, 48 and 56 storeys respectively, although there is considerable local opposition to this redevelopment.